Diversity and Inclusion Manager Resume Example

 You can join communities like DiversityInc or connect on LinkedIn groups focused on inclusion.
 This helps you stay current with trends and best practices.

-If you want to boost your resume, look at free webinars and toolkits from organizations like Catalyst.
+If you want to boost your resume, look at free webinars, toolkits, or a cover letter from organizations like Catalyst.
 These resources support both career growth and day-to-day work.

 A diversity manager resume template is a professionally designed document tailored for roles focusing on workplace inclusion and equity.
 It highlights relevant skills, achievements, and experience in diversity leadership.